gregorio-project/gregorio/UPGRADE.md

 As of version 5.0, the `\gresethyphenprotrusion{percentage}` command is deprecated.
 To set this protrusion factor, use `\gresetprotrusionfactor{eolhyphen}{factor}` instead.
 Note that the `factor` taken by the new command is a factor rather than the percentage taken by the deprecated command, so for example, use `\gresetprotrusionfactor{eolhyphen}{0.5}` instead of `\gresethyphenprotrusion{50}`.

+### Oriscus orientation at the unison

+As of version 4.2, when the note after the oriscus is at the same pitch as the oriscus, the oriscus will point towards the first non-unison note after the oriscus or downwards if at the end of the score.
+Use the `0` (for downwards) `1` (for upwards) modifiers to force a different orientation.

 ## 4.2

 ### Executable file name